 The state Legislature has passed legislation implementing many of the elements of the proposal requirements, and the state Bureau of Elections (BOE) has released guidance, and will continue to do so over the next several months.
 MTA will continue to share updates as they are available.

 Michigan is now required to offer nine days of early in-person voting prior to statewide and federal elections only.
 (Townships have the option of offering early voting for local elections.)
-The first election for which early voting will be in effect is Michigan’s 2024 presidential primary, whose date has not yet been finalized.
+The first election for which early voting will be in effect is Michigan’s 2024 presidential primary, which will be held on Feb.
+27.

 Public Act 81 of 2023 implements early voting requirements and processes.
 Under the bill, a township can choose to operate the nine days of early voting on its own.
 The law also spells out two other options, allowing townships to share costs, equipment and personnel and join with other municipalities or with the county to cooperatively accomplish this new requirement.